gloliva/M158B-CNMAT-Performance/README.md

 ## Event Overview

 ## Media From the Event

 ![xbox-kinect](media/event/xbox-kinect.JPG)

-An Xbox-Kinect was places in the main walking path to record human skeletal data.
-As audience members would walk by, the movements of their arms, legs, and head would affect the projected visual, causing it to warp, expand, pulse, and ripple.
+An Xbox-Kinect was placed in the main walking path to record human skeletal data.
+As audience members walked by, the movements of their arms, legs, and head would affect the projected visual, causing it to warp, expand, pulse, and ripple.

 ---